When you’re growing fast, you don’t have time for bottlenecks. But social media image sizing? That’s a repeat offender.

 Facebook regularly updates image dimensions and recently removed many of the image sizing restrictions that came with their ads.
 That’s not to say there aren’t any.
 But it’s certainly an easier platform to work with these days.

 It advises keeping text down to around 20% of the ad space and images as simple as possible.
 If you want to use more complex imagery, Facebook recommends using the carousel format.
 And you’ve got to love Facebook’s ad preview tool.
-This lets you check everything looks good before you click the ‘publish’ button.
+This lets you check if everything looks good before you click the ‘publish’ button.

 Instagram image dimensions and aspect ratios